 Unit 4.2: Operational Risk Management

 Operational risk is the summary term for any and all potential losses that may arise from external events and internal failures of people, processes and systems.
-Many aspects of operational risk in microfinance are closely related to credit risk and also manifest themselves in unrecoverable loans.
+Many aspects of operational risk in MSME Finance are closely related to credit risk and also manifest in unrecoverable loans.
 We will deal with this type of operational risk in the credit process in great detail in the course.

-Further, we will study operational risks associated with vault cash handling and book money processes.
-Business continuity planning for microfinance is another critical operational risk topic that is sometimes neglected in microfinance.
+Further, we will study the operational risks associated with the scope of Compliance in retail banking.
+Business continuity planning is another critical operational risk topic that is sometimes neglected in MSME Finance.
 We will then take a detailed look at how to best organize the control of such a vast field of potential loss events as may arise from operational risk.
 A loss event database with some internal audit / internal control workflow functionality can be a great tool for organizing the many operational risk anecdotes and for identifying and tracking key risk drivers.

 Unit 4.4: Foreign Exchange Rate Risk Management